mordv/cleansetup/README.md

 `"react/jsx-curly-brace-presence": ["warn", { "props": "always", "children": "never" }]`

 Template string won't work as an attr without braces.
-Personally, I don't see what's useful about ability to remove braces for strings attrs only.
+Personally, I don't see what's useful about the ability to remove braces for strings attrs only.
 It must be an option either for all types or none.